Mechwarrior1/ProjectGoLive/README.md

-It uses 4 mysql tables, whihch follows:
+It uses 4 mysql tables, which follows:

 CREATE TABLE UserSecret  (ID VARCHAR(6) NOT NULL PRIMARY KEY, Username VARCHAR(20) NOT NULL, Password VARCHAR(50) NOT NULL, IsAdmin VARCHAR(5) NOT NULL, CommentItem VARCHAR(300));